NickIliev/nativescript-sinch/README.md

 - download from here the Android .aar SDK file named omething like `sinch-android-rtc-3.9.14.aar` and place it in `platforms/android`.

+- provide `APP_KEY`, `APP_SECRET` and `ENVIRONMENT` in index.ts and run `tsc` to transpile the files to JavaScript

+- add the plugin to your NativeScript application with `tns plugin add <path-to-plugun>`

-- the SDK neeeds the following permissions
+- the SDK neeeds the following permissions in your application (this can also be added as a logic taht comes from the plugin)
 ```
 	<uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>
 	<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>